Billmate/woocommerce/README.md

 2.5.5 - 3.2.6

 ## Installation
-The simplest way to install this module is through the Wordpress Plugin Directory.
-However if you want to install manually, follow the steps below-
+The simplest way to install this module is through the WordPress Plugin Directory.
+However, if you want to install manually, follow the steps below-
 1. Download and unzip the latest release zip file.
 2. If you use the WordPress plugin uploader to install this plugin skip to step 4.
 3. Upload the entire plugin directory to your /wp-content/plugins/ directory.